ClaudeBot/hubot-longtext/README.md

 ## Installation via NPM

-1. Install the __hubot-longtext__ module as a Hubot dependency by adding it to your `package.json` file:
+1. Install the __hubot-longtext__ module as a Hubot dependency by running:

     ```
     npm install --save hubot-longtext